To understand motivation in the workplace from a change management perspective, we need to be aware of the context in which this takes place.

 At the strategic level, the practical application of addressing the emotional dimension with this transformational leadership style is very powerful, and especially when it harnesses the emotional, aspirational and transcendent needs of the individual to generate genuine organisational sustainable competitive advantage.

-He found that they all developed a straightforward "workforce value proposition" that makes clear exactly what is expected of employees and exactly what they can expect in return from their employers.
+He found that they all had a clear "workforce value proposition" outlining exactly what is expected of employees and exactly what they can expect in return from their employers.

 Practising motivation in the workplace at a tactical level